 The remaining 30% of the costs (including medication) has to be covered by the couple itself.
 In order to benefit from the support of the IVF fund, certain conditions must be met with regard to one's grounds for the request, age or even health insurance.
 You will find out in detail what exactly these indicators are under IVF fund.

 Couples who do not get any support from the IVF fund are so-called self-payers/private payers and must cover 100% of the costs of the treatment and medication themselves.
 For these couples, the issue of cost is therefore particularly important.
-Find out here what costs you will have to cover and when in our dedicated costs page.
+Find out here what costs you will have to cover and when under costs of fertility treatment.